Should You Consider Living Abroad in Ecuador?

-Expats (aka expatriates or immigrants) from places like the US, Canada and Europe bring a lot of money into Ecuador so the government has made it relatively easy to move here.
+Expats (aka expatriates, foreign residents or immigrants) from places like the US, Canada and Europe bring a lot of money into Ecuador so the government has made it relatively easy to move here.

-It is estimated that 100,000 Americans and 30,000 Europeans live in Ecuador spending roughly $1.5 billion per year on housing, food, tourism, restaurants, Spanish school, sales tax, etc.
+It is estimated that 40,000 foreign residents live in Ecuador spending more than $600 million per year on housing, food, tourism, restaurants, Spanish school, sales tax, etc.

 While older and/or unhealthy expats have caused some strain on the healthcare system, many expats use very little in the way of public services and most are retired or work online so they don’t compete for jobs with Ecuadorians.
 It’s a win-win situation for Ecuador and for expats.

 Cuenca may be the most expat-friendly city in Ecuador because of the large number of English-speaking Ecuadorians.
 Many of the doctors and other service providers speak English, making the transition easier and less scary.
 There are also a lot of expat-owned businesses and local businesses that cater to the large expat population in Cuenca.

 During all of our travels throughout Ecuador, we have found the Ecuadorian people to be extremely friendly and welcoming.
 They love sharing their culture and history with us, and they seem to genuinely enjoy having us here.